colabottles/toddl/posts/a-month-at-knowbility.md

 First week or so was onboarding and getting used to how things are done.
 Forms to fill out naturally, meeting the team and some of my colleagues.
 All that first week stuff you do at a new job.
 Or in my case, a new career.

 The people are great, friendly, and welcoming.
 My team is made up of some terrific people who are smart and talented.
-I worked with a colleague who is very patient with my first week jitters and oversights and we worked on a project and audited a site in no time flat.
+I worked with a colleague who is very patient with my first week jitters and oversights and we worked on a project, audited a site in no time flat.
 I'm getting the process more and more each day and the Accessibility Services Team is phenomenal in their support and help.

 As I moved forward I got another project to audit and have one that we just started that I am teaming up again with.
 Auditing sites for accessibility issues so that companies and entities can make their sites more accessible.
 I am here for that.

 ### What do you do?

 I audit websites for accessibility issues with automatic and manual testing and file those issues in Jira and then send that off for review and eventually a report handed off to the client on recommended changes.
 No coding.
 It's a bit of a refreshing break.
+My title is _Accessibility & Training Specialist_.
+I don't do any training right now, however.

 There is also a lot of learning.
-How the workflow is and how the team does audits, how they do other things also like Masterclasses, webinars, and online events.
+How the workflow is, how the team does audits, how they do other things also like Masterclasses, webinars, and online events.
 Having to learn Jira has been the most challenging thing, it's not an easy job.
 It's a fun and challenging career for me.

 ### Where do I go from here?